98amanmaurya/Area-Type-Predictor/README.md

 # DATA SELECTION
 Dataset-
-All the data presented here has been taken from KAGGLE REPOSITORY and, going to use our own dataset of 50 million plus records.
+All the data presented here has been taken from KAGGLE REPOSITORY and, going to use our own dataset of 35Lakhs<b>+</b> records  .
 Some of these records, are labeled by our security experts as malicious the link is as follows:

 # Dataset Reference –
 https://www.kaggle.com/shrutibhargava94/india-air-quality-data